indygreg/PyOxidizer/README.rst

 Known Limitations and Planned Features
 ======================================

+Segfaults on shutdown are a known problem.
+This should hopefully be resolved soon.

 Only Python 3.7 is currently supported.
 Support for older Python 3 releases is possible.
 But the project author hopes we only need to